jep-dev/FOGL/README.md

 * [GL3W](https://github.com/skaslev/gl3w) -- OpenGL extension loading
 * [GLFW](https://github.com/glfw/glfw) -- windows with OpenGL and event handling
 * [Boost](https://github.com/boostorg/boost) -- versatile C++ support library
+* [Doxygen](https://github.com/doxygen/doxygen) (optional) -- see Documentation section

+#### Documentation
+Comments for declarations are kept in the project headers, and use the QT variant of Doxygen formatting.
+To generate HTML and/or LaTex from these comments, simply run `doxygen` from the `doc` directory, with or without modifying the Doxyfile to your liking.

 #### Building: